 What if obstacles in life weren’t as bad as you thought?
 What if the thing you’re facing right now might hold the solution to the very problem you’re trying to solve?

-God uses so many different avenues to get our attention, sometimes we are aware we have wondered, other times we are shocked to find we are off the path He set for us.
+God uses so many different avenues to get our attention, sometimes we are aware we have wandered, and other times we are shocked to find we are off the path He set for us.

 Read on to find nine simple steps that will help you keep your emotions in check as you reach out and embrace obstacles and begin to see them as opportunities.

 1. Take a Minute to Reconsider & Reconnect